 Many people believe that it’s possible to protect your assets by retaining them in sole ownership.
 Properties, shares or other assets are frequently retained in the name of one party during a marriage, while individuals often seek to transfer assets into their sole name in the expectation of a divorce.

 However, it is a misconception that assets held in a person’s sole name are somehow excluded from any division of marital resources in divorce.
-Courts have the power to amend the ownership of assets between parties, such as transferring properties and ordering payments of cash from one party to another to achieve an equitable outcome.
+Under the Matrimonial Causes Act 1973, courts have the power to amend the ownership of assets between parties, such as transferring properties and ordering payments of cash from one party to another to achieve an equitable outcome.

 This means that transferring assets into a person’s sole name in order to keep them ‘protected’ from a settlement can be a fruitless exercise and a waste of money.